bhatia4/gpg-encryption-steps/README.md

 <br/>Steps:<br/>

 <b>Step 1 A</b>: First time only, generate key pair.
 You will be asked for userID in the form "First Lastname (comment or initials) <email.address>".
-If you are on linux env, then prior to this step you may also want to install rng-tools, which is a set of utilities related to random number generation in kernel (more info on this at: https://www.howtoforge.com/helping-the-random-number-generator-to-gain-enough-entropy-with-rng-tools-debian-lenny).
+If you are on Linux environment, then prior to this step you may also want to install rng-tools, which is a set of utilities related to random number generation in kernel (more info on this at: https://www.howtoforge.com/helping-the-random-number-generator-to-gain-enough-entropy-with-rng-tools-debian-lenny).
 Any private information has been replaced with asterix (*).
 <pre>
   gpg --gen-key
 Please select what kind of key you want: